billychorey/dog-filter/README.md

 (image credit to
 Janek Holoubek from unsplash)

 Doggos is a simple filtering project that allows users to select or search dog breeds, and then click on that breed to see an image of that dog breed.
+There is also a selection where a user can select a dog breed from a dropdown and get more information about that breed.